EmpireWar/LemonadeStand/README.md

 }
 ```

 Then change the `JSON` to `Form URL Encoded`.

-Make sure in the field key `data` there are no preceding or trailing spaces.
+For the field name, set it to `data`, making sure there are no preceding or trailing spaces.

 Click send.